-Director of Community, Engineering, Development & Planning Approved - 14 Jun 2023 Administrative Assistant to the City Manager Approved - 29 Jun 2023 City Manager
+Director of Community, Engineering, Approved - 14 Jun 2023 Development & Planning Administrative Assistant to the City Approved - 29 Jun 2023 Manager

-JUNE 13/23 12:03 pm

-TENDER FORM

-Tender for: Overhead & Automatic Door Inspection Maintenance / Se ervice

-Contract No: 2023-12

-Addressed to: City of Corner Brook

-P.O.
-Box 1080 5 Park Street Corner Brook, NL A2H 2W8

-To Whom It May Concern:

-1. Having carefully examined the site of the proposed work and all conditions affecting such, as well as the Contract Documents including the Specifications, all Addenda, and the Instructions to Bidders for this project,

-WE, THE UNDERSIGNED, hereby offer to furnish all necessary labour, materials, superintendence, plant, tools and equipment, and everything else required to perform expeditiously and complete in a satisfactory manner the work for the sum of

-Ten thousand Eight hundred and Fifty One and Forty Cents.

-(\$ 10851.40 ) per annum in lawful money of Canada which includes all prime costs, allowances and Government sales or excise taxes, including HST, in force at this date, except as otherwise provided in the tendering documents.

-- 2. The Work will be substantially performed by June 30, 2025. - 3.
-WE ENCLOSE HEREWITH if required by the Instructions to Bidders: - (a) A Bid Bond in an acceptable form and correct amount issued by a company licensed to carry on such a business in the Province of Newfoundland and Labrador or - (b) an approved certified cheque in the correct amount made out in favour of the City of Corner Brook.

-In the event of this tender being accepted within the time stated in Section 4 below and our failure to enter into a contract in the form hereinafter mentioned for the amount of our tender, the said security may at the option of the Owner be forfeited.
-The forfeiting of the security does not limit the right of action of the Owner against us for failure or refusal to enter into a contract.
+JUNE 13/23 12:03 pm TENDER FORM Tender for: Overhead & Automatic Door Inspection Maintenance / Service Contract No: 2023-12 Addressed to: City of Corner Brook P.O.
+Box 1080 5 Park Street Corner Brook, NL A2H 2W8 To Whom It M lay Concern: as well carefully examined the site of the proposed work and all conditions affecting such, I as the Contract Documents including the Specifications, all Addenda, and the ctions to Bidders for this project, superir THE UNDERSIGNED, hereby offer to furnish all necessary labour, materials, ntendence, plant, tools and equipment, and everything else required to perform tiously and complete in a satisfactory manner the work for the sum of Ten Houseand Fight Mundhed and Filth en thousand Eight hundred and fifty 1085140 ) per annum in lawful money of Canada which es all prime costs, allowances and Government sales or excise taxes, including HST, e at this date, except as otherwise provided in the tendering documents.
+2. The Wo ork will be substantially performed by June 30, 2025.
+3. WE EN CLOSE HEREWITH if required by the Instructions to Bidders: (a) A Bid Bond in an acceptable form and correct amount issued by a company licensed to carry on such a business in the Province of Newfoundland and Labrador or (b) an approved certified cheque in the correct amount made out in favour of the City of Corner Brook. our fail our ter event of this tender being accepted within the time stated in Section 4 below and lure to enter into a contract in the form hereinafter mentioned for the amount of nder, the said security may at the option of the Owner be forfeited.
+The forfeiting security does not limit the right of action of the Owner against us for failure or 13 refusal to enter into a contract.